Deadline for applications: 30 March 2025

 We are looking for a research scientist/engineer to spearhead the development of new transgenic markers and tools in the crustacean Parhyale.

 Activities – The recruited person will become familiar with the microinjection and transgenesis methods that have already been established in Parhyale.
-S/he will then establish an efficient transgenesis pipeline, including streamlined procedures for microinjection, screening for transformants, and establishing transgenic lines.
-S/he will manage the transgenesis infrastructure and collaborate closely with other team members to help them implement their transgenesis experiments.
-In parallel to supporting team projects, the developer/engineer will have opportunities to develop his/her own projects, testing new tools and generating transgenic lines of broad interest (e.g. cell/tissue-specific markers, Brainbow-like tools for mosaic labelling, tools for conditional cell ablation).
-S/he will author publications on the methods s/he develops and the projects to which s/he contributes.
+S/he will then coordinate the transgenic activities of the team, including streamlining procedures (microinjection, screening of transformants, establishing lines), developing new tools and transgenic lines of broad interest (e.g. cell/tissue-specific markers, tools for conditional gene expression, mosaic labelling and cell ablation), and training new team member in these approaches.
+S/he will author publications on the methods and tools s/he develops and the projects to which s/he contributes.

-The post is funded initially for one year, by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.
+The post is initially funded for one year by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.
+The envisaged starting date could be in June or September 2025.

-The post is funded initially for one year, by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.
+The post is initially funded for one year by a grant from the Fondation pour la Recherche Médicale, with a possible extension depending on additional funding.
+The envisaged starting date could be in June or September 2025.

 * Experience in microinjection, transgenesis and/or CRISPR